Skip to main content

 Major Trails And Attractions

-The ascent of Magina peak (2,167m) provides challenging hiking through dramatic limestone terrain.
-The canyon walks and forest routes offer shorter options.
-The surrounding olive landscape provides cultural context unique to this park.
+The ascent of Pico Magina (2,165m) provides challenging hiking through dramatic limestone terrain.
+[1] Canyon walks and forest routes offer shorter options.
+Rock climbing on the limestone cliffs is a popular activity.
+The surrounding olive landscape provides cultural context unique to this park, with Jaen province producing some of the world's finest olive oil.

 Visitor Facilities And Travel

 Accessed from the towns of Huelma, Cambil, and Albanchez de Magina, approximately 45 minutes from Jaen city.
-Basic visitor information available in gateway towns.
+The visitor center is located in the 13th-century Moorish castle of Jodar.
+Basic visitor information is available in gateway towns.
 The park's relative obscurity means fewer visitors than comparable Andalusian mountains.

 Conservation And Sustainability